thomas-ayissi/thomas-ayissi/README.md

 ## Places where I have lived :grey_question:

-Born and raised in this (sad) world
+Born and raised in this world

 ## School